AndrewMcSwain/pmOS-writings/branding-intro.md

 Objective: find associations between common values and/or appealing values that align the user-product-brand chain.

-In this example we'll be drawing fr
+(note the word find and not create is used. in order to generate a holographic personhood for a brand, one must maintain brand coherence, which is accomplished by remaining *authentic* --ya dig?)

+Here's a model:

-  /---Product
+` /---Product
  /      |
 /      \|/
 A >-(commonality)<- B
        /|\         /
         |         /
-       User------/
+       User------/`

-User is A. B is integrally like A. Brand's product is also A and provides B.
+User is B. B is integrally like A. Brand's product is also B and provides A.

-(note the word find and not create is used. in order to generate a holographic personhood for a brand, one must maintain brand coherence, which is accomplished by remaining *authentic* --ya dig?)

 Example: Family Love and tool making are ancient, primordial, integral to humanity.